Bikeman868/NPL/docs/RECOMMENDATIONS.md

                     message {
                         query "some GraphQL query"
                     }
-                }
-                await GraphQlResponse queryResponse
+                } await GraphQlResponse queryResponse

-                // Do something with queryResponse
+                // When you try to do something with queryResponse, then the
-            }
+                // process will be suspended until a GraphQlResponse is received }
         }
     }